Stephen Brunauer: Government career

 He became an American citizen around 1925 and began working for the Fixed Nitrogen Research Laboratory of the U.S. Department of Agriculture in Washington, D.C., in 1928.
 He married Esther Delia Caukin in 1931, an expert in international relations who worked for the American Association of University Women and, after 1944, for the U.S. State Department.
-They lived in Washington, D.C., with the exception of one year of living in Baltimore while he earned his doctorate from Johns Hopkins University in 1933.
+They lived in Washington, D.C., with the exception of one year spent in Baltimore while he earned his doctorate from Johns Hopkins University in 1933.
 They had a son in 1934, who died December 1937, and two daughters in 1938 and 1942.
 His doctoral thesis led to the development of BET theory, based on work he did with Paul H. Emmett and Edward Teller.
-He left the Department of Agriculture following the attack on Pearl Harbor and joined the U.S. Naval Reserve and by 1942 was heading its high explosives research group in the Bureau of Ordnance.
+He left the Department of Agriculture following the attack on Pearl Harbor and joined the U.S. Naval Reserve, and by 1942 was heading its high explosives research group in the Bureau of Ordnance.
 He recruited Albert Einstein as a consultant to the Navy in 1943.
 Einstein had corresponded with Esther Brunauer before the war when he was trying to help German academics find employment in the U.S.

 At the end of World War II, having reached the rank of commander on November 9, 1945, he left military service and became a civilian employee of the Navy with the same responsibilities as before.
 He visited Hungary to investigate the state of scientific research there and assisted several scientists in emigrating to the U.S. The personal contacts he made during this trip with may have provided the basis for questions raised about his loyalty to the United States in the 1950s.